csonuryilmaz/heybot/heybot/README.md

 - It detects **start date** from *in progress* status logs of related internal issues.
 Minimum internal *in progress* date will set as start date of support issue.
 - It detects **due date** from *closed* status logs of related internal issues.
 Maximum internal *closed* date will set as due date of support issue.
 - It maintains watchers of support issues automatically.
 First detects all watcher candidates from internal issues defined by SUPPORT_WATCHER fields.
 Then compares them with support issue watchers.
 After comparison it adds or deletes watchers.
+- Some updates on issues (for example, adding a relation to an issue) don't update issue's **updated on** timestamp.
+In this case, heybot sync-issue operation won't catch the updated issue.
+This situation totally comes from redmine design, so it's not a bug. [(details)](https://github.com/csonuryilmaz/projects/issues/19)

 Example: